 “We love all the new stores that have popped up in Coronado,” Jo Anne says.
 “When we first moved here, we only had El Rey to shop at.
 Now we have several choices.”
 She and her husband like to go old school every now and then—”We love the produce trucks where we buy our fresh fruits and vegetables,” she shares.

 5. The Sunrises And Sunsets

 “I have to mention that I get up early every morning to see the spectacular sunrise and quite frequently go to the rooftop of our building to see the awesome sunset,” Jo Anne says.
 “We feel truly blessed living in Coronado and spending our retirement years here.
-When we can no longer physically travel, Coronado will be our year round residence.”
+When we can no longer physically travel, Coronado will be our year-round residence.”

-It’s not unusual to be riding along Panama’s highways and see passengers chucking fast food wrapping, soda bottles, and other litter out the windows of the car in front of you.
-And, as anyone can tell you who has gone for a stroll along the beach after a long holiday weekend, they often don’t treat their beaches much better.
+It’s not unusual to be driving along Panama’s highways and see passengers chucking fast food wrappers, soda bottles, and other litter out the windows of their cars.
+And, as anyone who has gone for a stroll along the beach after a long holiday weekend knows, beaches don’t get treated much better.

 “We can see an effort has been made to clean up the beaches and the area but it still has a long way to go,” Jo Anne says.

 As for the roads, there seems to be little hope.
-Because it was conceived as a private beachfront community in the 1940s, the government is not responsible for maintaining the roads behind Coronado’s gates.
+Because it was conceived as a private beachfront community in the 1940s, the government isn’t responsible for maintaining the roads behind Coronado’s gates.
 The homeowners are, and they don’t seem to take that responsibility seriously.

 Some of the roads look like they haven’t been improved in decades and sport potholes large enough to swallow a Subaru.
 “There is an apartment we considered living in but taxis won’t even go there, the road to it is so bad,” Suzi says.